 - Taiyaki – toasted warm fish-shaped cake filled with red bean paste, custard or chestnut.
 We enjoyed watching the owner create these delicacies.

-TIP: These make great stocking stuffers or team gifts, with a fun back story.
+TOP TIP: Buy these as stocking stuffers or team gifts and share the fun back story.

-- Bags – a reversible bag made from old kimono material and a reusable shopping bag with a Japanese wave design were two great finds.
+- Bags – Two of my favorite finds were a reversible bag made from old kimono material and a reusable shopping bag with a Japanese wave design.
 Not only did I use them throughout the trip, but I have also used them daily since returning home.

-TIP: If you don’t see the color or design you are seeking, be sure to ask the shopkeepers to see more as they typically have others in bins under the counter.
+TOP TIP: If you don’t see the color or design you are seeking, be sure to inquire if the shopkeepers have others as they typically have others in bins under the counter.

 6. Visit Takayama Jinya – a beautifully preserved 17th century building

 After visiting the Miyagawa market, head to Takayama Jinya and see the Jinya-mae market, which sells fruits, vegetables and pickled foods.
 Then, explore the museum at Takayama Jinya.
-This former government building houses old documents and maps that you can peruse before enjoying the lovely gardens after.
-Since this is the only building of its kind remaining in Japan, it’s one of the Takayama sights worth a stop.
+This former government building houses old documents and maps that you can peruse before enjoying the lovely gardens.
+Since this is the only building of its kind remaining in Japan, it’s one of the Takayama attractions worth a stop.

 ADDRESS: 1-5 Hachiken-machi, Takayama city, Gifu